 Derivatives of Hydrocarbons

 The structure of Alcohol is very similar to that of alkanes, no carbon to carbon double bond is present in its structure.
-The only difference is that one hydrogen atom is replaced by an -OH group(will discuss about Functional group later on this blog), please have a look at a simple 2 carbon alcohol structure below, it is called ethanol.
-An Alcohol is not a hydrocarbon as it contains an oxygen atom apart from the usual carbon and hydrogen atoms.
+The only difference is that one hydrogen atom is replaced by an -OH group(will discuss Functional group later on this blog), please have a look at a simple 2 carbon alcohol structure below, it is called ethanol.
+Alcohol is not a hydrocarbon as it contains an oxygen atom apart from the usual carbon and hydrogen atoms.
 You can call simply call it a derivative of hydrocarbon.
-To learn how alcohol is obtained from sugarcane, you can have a look my blog “Production of Ethanol From Sugarcane“.
+To learn how alcohol is obtained from sugarcane, you can have a look at my blog “Production of Ethanol From Sugarcane“.

 What is General Formula?
-With the help of the general formula we can obtain the molecular formula of a specific hydrocarbon, given that we know the number of carbon atom(s) present in the hydrocarbon.
+With the help of the general formula, we can obtain the molecular formula of a specific hydrocarbon, given that we know the number of carbon atom(s) present in the hydrocarbon.
 Now you might ask that what is a molecular formula?
 The molecular formula simply tells us the number of atoms present from each element.
 For example, C2H6 is a molecular formula, it tells us that the compound has 2 carbon atoms and 6 hydrogen atoms in it.
-Of course you can draw a hydrocarbon and count the number of carbon and hydrogen atoms present, but that would be a massive waste of time right?
+Of course, you can draw a hydrocarbon and count the number of carbon and hydrogen atoms present, but that would be a massive waste of time right?
 Imagine if you were told to write down the molecular formula of a hydrocarbon with 10 carbon atoms!

-In the table below, are listed down the general formulas of Alkane, Alkene and Alcohol
+In the table below, are listed down the general formulas of Alkane, Alkene, and Alcohol

-|Hydrocarbon/Derivative of Hydrocarbon||General Formula|
+|Hydrocarbon / Derivative of Hydrocarbon||General Formula|

-Now, let me show you how you can use the General Formula to find out the molecular formula of each type hydrocarbon.
+Now, let me show you how you can use the General Formula to find out the molecular formula of each type of hydrocarbon.

 Example 1: Finding the molecular formula of an Alkane with 3 carbon atoms

 The General Formula of Alkane is CnH2n+2, the number of carbon atoms is 3 so n is 3, so the number of hydrogen atoms are 2(3)+2, which is 8.
-Hence the molecular formula for this alkane is: C3H8.
+Hence the molecular formula for this alkane is C3H8.